tmccall8829/dog_adoption_assistant/README.md

 1. Requests-HTML
 2. CSV and Pandas

-These two packages help me (1) collect the data, and (2) analyze it (respectively).
+These packages help me (1) collect the data, and (2) analyze it (respectively).
 The process, generally, is as follows:
 1. Use the link passed to the script to find the `petango` link (this brings us to a page with HTML that is easily readable, compared to the shelter pages)
 2. Scrape all the data from the `petango` link
 3. Read the old data file (if there is one)